OWASP/www-policy/rules-of-procedure/chapter-handbook.md

 ### Speaker Gifts
 Although it is not necessary, giving speakers a small token of appreciation such as an OWASP t-shirt, mug, or pen set is encouraged.

-### Communication
-The following is a recommended communication schedule for notifying members about an upcoming meeting:

-* Three weeks before the meeting - send meeting invitations and make sure meeting information has been posted to your chapter’s wiki page.
-* One week before the meeting - send reminders about the meeting to your mailing list and through other social media (LinkedIn, Facebook, Twitter, etc.)
-* Upon registration and again one day before the meeting - send confirmation to people that have signed up to attend the meeting.

 ## During the Meeting
 ### Meeting Set-Up